$D_{s0}^*(2317)$ and $B_{s0}^*$ as molecular states

 \section{Abstract}

 We investigate the dynamical generation of the $D_{s0}^*(2317)$ and $B_{s0}^*$ mesons using a meson-exchange model with a coupled-channel formalism.
 Our primary focus is on the $D_s^+\pi^0$ channel below the $DK$ threshold.
 First, we construct the invariant kernel amplitudes, incorporating effective Lagrangians based on heavy-quark symmetry, flavor SU(3) symmetry, and hidden local symmetry.
 Since the $D_{s0}^*(2317)$ state implies isospin symmetry breaking, we introduce $\pi^0-\eta$ isospin mixing.
-We subsequently solve the coupled-channel integral equations, which include sixteen different channels.
+We subsequently solve the coupled-channel integral equations, which include four different channels, i.e., $D_s^+\pi^0$, $D^0 K^+$, $D^+ K^0$, and $D_s^+\eta$.
 We carefully analyze how the pole corresponding to the $D_{s0}^*(2317)$ state emerges from the coupled channels.
-Our findings reveal that the pole positions of the $D_{s0}^*(2317)$ meson are at $\sqrt{s}_R=(2317.9 - i 0.0593)$ MeV and the $B_{s0}^*$ meson at $(5756.3- i 0.0228)$ MeV.
-We also discuss their decay widths.
-In conclusion, our current results provide a clear indication supporting the interpretation of the $D_{s0}^*(2317)$ meson as a molecular state within the present coupled-channel formalism.
-The $B_{s0}^*$ can also be predicted as a molecular one.
+Our findings reveal that the pole positions of the $D_{s0}^*(2317)$ meson are at $\sqrt{s_R}=(2317.9 - i 0.0593)$ MeV and the $\bar{B}_{s0}^*$ meson at $(5756.43-i0.0215)$ MeV, respectively.
+We also discuss their decay widths and destructive interference of the two sources.
+In conclusion, our current results provide a clear indication supporting the interpretation of the $D_{s0}^*(2317)$ meson as a $DK$ molecular state within the present coupled-channel formalism.
+In addition, we discuss a possible existence of $\bar{B}_{s0}^{*}$.